 The examples below are about fifteen years old, so the audio production quality is nowhere near what I’m capable of with today's technology.
-For some current examples of my non-theater music, please check out my jazz and pop duo.
+For some current examples of my non-theater music, please check out my electronic jazz band.
 I also create soundtracks for online videos and animations; you'll find examples on my multimedia page

 Il Teatro 450, San Francisco, April-May 2000

 This play was of particular interest to me, because it is about a composer, and we hear several of his compositions during the course of the play.
 I recorded the actors’ voices, and composed music based on those recordings.

 Love Music: Throughout the play, the protagonist records audio samples on which to base his great “love” composition.
 Towards the end of the show, he uses a single recording of his ex-wife saying “love” to build his piece.
 Since this play is set in the future, I actually recorded actress Oonagh Kavanagh saying and singing love several different ways, simulating the use not-yet-invented forms of audio processing to turn a single spoken word into an array of sounds.

 Laugh Music: I used a single laugh as the basis for another one of the protagonist's compositions.